tilln/jmeter-wssecurity/README.md

 [assertion](http://jmeter.apache.org/usermanual/component_reference.html#assertions) result,
 effectively behaving like an implicit assertion.

-If this behaviour is not desired, it may be turned off for a SOAP Message Decrypter via setting *Fail Sampler on WSS Exception* to "False", or globally via setting the JMeter property `jmeter.wssecurity.failSamplerOnWSSException=false`.
+If this behaviour is not desired, it may be turned off via setting the JMeter property `jmeter.wssecurity.failSamplerOnWSSException=false`.

 ### Support for 3rd party samplers